hibaDCI/BE-module/BE_Server/02_HTTP/_notes/03_third_party_module.md

 ```

 ### The joy of axios
 axios provides a simple and easy-to-use API for making HTTP requests.
-It also supports interceptors, which allows you to modify requests and responses before they are sent or received.
+It also supports `interceptors`, which allows you to modify requests and responses before they are sent or received.

 ```javascript
 axios.interceptors.request.use(config => {